frankTheTank72/signum-miner/README.md

 The miner needs a **config.yaml** file.</br>
 Please download from the corresponding release.

+`io_buffer_size` lets you tune how much data is read from disk per task.
+The default of 4&nbsp;MiB works well for most drives but you may lower it for slow USB devices.

 ### Running
 Be sure to have the config file on the same folder of your binary.</br>